 Earlier this month, the Students’ Union hosted their Annual Awards 2017 event at Victoria Warehouse.
 The event was particularly special this year as we're celebrating our 50th anniversary.

 On 1st June colleagues from the School of Health Sciences are inviting researchers across the University to a showcase that takes a closer look at what it means to be an Early Career Researcher (ECR).

 We’ve got lots of exciting (and mostly free!) events happening between now and 15th June as part of Create Salford 2017.
 The festival showcases the creativity, thought and production skills of our final year students at the School of Arts & Media.

 From 1st September the University’s School of Nursing, Midwifery, Social Work and Social Sciences will change to the School of Health and Society.

 As part of our Women’s Voice series of events, don’t miss the chance to put forward your questions to a select panel of speakers on Tuesday 6th June.
 The unique ‘Question Time’ style event will pull together female power players from across Greater Manchester to discuss hot topics that matter in the world of gender equality in the workplace.

 Nearly 400,000 bikes are stolen every year in the UK, so it's really important that you know how to protect yours.

 Thank to everyone who got involved this year to help make this the most successful National Student Survey campaign to date with a final response rate of 79%.

-On Thursday 4th May we are honoured to be joined by Dr Sharifah Zarah Syed Ahmad for the first event in our Women’s Voice speaker series.
-Dr Sharifah Zarah is the Secretary General of the Malaysian Ministry of Communications and Multi-Media and will be sharing her extensive expertise in a special talk around the importance of digital fluency* for women.
+Last week colleagues from across the University welcomed Dr Sharifah Zarah Syed Ahmad for the first event in the Women’s Voice guest speaker series.
+Dr Sharifah Zarah shared her extensive experience as Secretary General of the Malaysian Ministry of Communications and Multimedia, and spoke to the group around the importance of digital fluency for women.